Harry45/Self-Taught/Gaussian_Process/README.md

   <li>Why does the code complains when I have for example, more than 20 data points?
 Is it hard to compute the inverse of the matrix?</li>
 </ul>

-We need to adress the above-mentioned points!
+The above-mentioned points need to be addressed!